A Warm Welcome from the Wakumelo Family!

+Real Food To Heal started out as purely a recipe blog.
+Since 2015 it has evolved into a blog that shares more of our interests beyond food, and even prompted the creation of Our Blog Life, the latest creative obsession of ours.
 The inspiration for this came from friends having many questions about how we manage to successfully eat healthy and many requests for help getting started and staying on track.
 We’re passionate about eating real food ourselves and feeding our children the most nourishing foods possible.
 We each tend toward a different modified real food diet as that’s what makes us feel best.
-I’d like readers to feel comfortable in this space whether you’re wanting to start full on paleo, primal, dairy free, nut free, nightshade free, gluten free, vegetarian, vegan, pegan, plant based, GAPS, AIP, ketogenic, allergy specific, diabetes management, etc. As long as your personal game plan of interest involves JERF (just eating real food) from recognizable ingredients that are unprocessed, we are with you.
+I’d like readers to feel comfortable in this space whether you’re wanting to start full on paleo, primal, dairy free, nut free, nightshade free, gluten free, vegetarian, vegan, pegan, plant based, GAPS, AIP, ketogenic, allergy specific, diabetes management, etc, or just here for the Instant Pot recipes.
 No room for dogmatic attitudes about diets here!

 My health journey is another huge reason why we wanted to start this blog.
 I was able to heal my body through working with medical professionals and changing my diet and lifestyle.
 I am confident that eating real food can change anyone’s life for the better to some degree, no matter the situation.

 I have always been health-conscious and previously tended toward a “calorie is a calorie-less is better-calories in/calories out, low-fat, fat-free, 100 calorie packs processed diet foods” kind of diet and was doing ok with that (or so I thought)

 Before I changed my diet and lifestyle I thought it was normal that I always felt in a fog and had trouble concentrating.